Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section Theorems for cell decompositions of tropical varieties.

 \section{Lefschetz Section Theorems for cell decompositions of tropical varieties.}

 We are now ready to prove several Lefschetz theorems for tropical varieties.
 In each section we first recall the classical Lefschetz theorems, and then proceed to prove analogues for tropical varieties.
+It should be noted, however, that the tropical versions are often so much stronger than the classical "analogues" that we do not even know how to formulate the proper analogues classically.
+They should therefore be seen as inspirations rather than true analogues.

 A crucial ingredient of the Lefschetz Section Theorem of Andreotti--Frankel \cite{AndreottiFrankel} is a vanishing theorem for CW models and Betti numbers of affine varieties.